CSP Research Activities

 The communications and signal processing faculty at UCSB engage in cutting-edge research in communication theory and networking (with current focus on next generation wireless communication and sensor networks), novel machine learning and optimization techniques (spanning a range of fundamental questions and practical applications), image informatics and reconstruction (extracting and organizing information from images for biological research, diagnosis, surveillance, production monitoring).
 The emergence of a well-developed software infrastructure for machine learning and large-scale optimization, along with the availability of large amounts of data in a variety of fields, is feeding a number of exciting research initiatives.
 CSP faculty are leveraging these advances to attack problems that are difficult to solve with classical techniques, as well as bringing a CSP perspective to explore the fundamentals of robust, interpretable machine learning.
 In addition, research continues to be directed at advancing core knowledge in CSP in areas such as information theory, estimation theory, compression, and harmonic analysis.
 Much of the research in the CSP group involves interdisciplinary scientific and industrial collaborations, including technology transfer via startup companies.
 Close connections with industry are maintained through faculty interactions and student internships, leading to an understanding of emerging trends and bottlenecks in technology.

-For more detailed descriptions of faculty research and activities, please follow the links to the various research centers, labs, and groups indicated on this page.
+For more detailed descriptions of faculty research and activities, please visit the CSP Research Activities accordions in the box.

 CSP UCSB Affiliations

-- Institute for Energy Efficiency (IEE) – Alizadeh, Madhow
+- Institute for Energy Efficiency (IEE) – Alizadeh, Madhow, Pedarsani

-- Center for Control Dynamical System, and Computation (CCDC) – Alizadeh, Madhow, Manjunath, Mostofi, Pedarsani, Thrampoulidis
+- Center for Control Dynamical System, and Computation (CCDC) – Alizadeh, Madhow, Manjunath, Mostofi, Pedarsani

 - Center for Bio-Image Informatics (CBI) – Manjunath (Director), Rose

-- Center for Multimodal Big Data Science and Healthcare (Big Data Health) – Manjunath (Director), Madhow, Rose
+- Center for Multimodal Big Data Science and Healthcare – Manjunath (Director), Miolane

-- Center for Responsible Machine Learning (CRML) – Alizadeh, Madhow, Pedarsani, Sen
+- Center for Responsible Machine Learning (CRML) – Alizadeh, Madhow, Mostofi, Pedarsani, Sen